ImDeveloperz/bloodDonation/README.md

 ## 🌐 Application URL

-You can access the live Lifelink application here:
+You can access the live LifelinkAi application here:

 https://blood-donation-rosy-eight.vercel.app/